Providing support for people with mobility issues

-The Disability Allowance is a weekly payment for people who have regular, ongoing costs because of a disability, such as visits to the doctor or hospital, medicines, extra clothing or travel.
-People do not have to be on a benefit to qualify for a disability allowance.
+The disability allowance is a weekly payment for people who have regular, ongoing costs because of a disability, such as visits to the doctor or hospital, medicines, extra clothing or travel.
+People don't have to be on a benefit to qualify for a disability allowance.
 The amount paid depends on the extra costs and income.
 Find out more here.

-Many people do not know about the range of tools and adaptations that are available.
+Many people don't know about the range of tools and adaptations that are available.
 Some of these things can make a difference to people’s ability to do things like gardening, cooking and getting on with everyday life.

-The following list not a comprehensive list of all mobility outlets in New Zealand.
+The following is not a comprehensive list of all mobility outlets in New Zealand.
 It is intended as example only.

 Enable New Zealand is based in Palmerston North.
 It is a division of Mid Central District Health Board and also provides disability services by contract to the Ministry of Health, ACC and other DHBs.